 Loading Stack -

 Diffusely sclerotic bones (osteosclerosis) incidentally seen on PA chest radiograph performed for suspected lower respiratory tract infection.
 Also, multilevel H-shaped vertebrae are seen.

 Osteosclerosis or diffuse increased bones density is caused by many underlying diseases including:

 - congenital, e.g. osteopetrosis (usually associated with extensive nephrocalcinosis)

-- haematological, e.g. myelofibrosis, mastocytosis (dermatographia is very characteristic for this entity) and sickle cell anaemia
+- hematological, e.g. myelofibrosis, mastocytosis (dermatographia is very characteristic for this entity) and sickle cell anemia

 - metabolic, e.g. secondary hyperparathyroidism (renal osteodystrophy)